Numerology: History

 The practice of gematria, assigning numerical values to words and names and imputing those values with religious meaning, dates back to antiquity.
 An Assyrian inscription from the 8th century BC, commissioned by Sargon II declares "the king built the wall of Khorsabad 16,283 cubits long to correspond with the numerical value of his name".
 Rabbinic literature used gematria to interpret passages in the Hebrew Bible.

 The practice of using alphabetic letters to represent numbers developed in the Greek city of Miletus, and is thus known as the Milesian system.
 Early examples include vase graffiti dating back to the 6th century BCE.
 Aristotle wrote that the Pythagorean tradition, founded in the 6th century by Pythagoras of Samos, practiced isopsephy, the Greek predecessor of Hebrew gematria.
 Pythagoras was a contemporary of the philosophers Anaximander, Anaximenes, and the historian Hecataeus, all of whom lived in Miletus, across the sea from Samos.
 The Milesian system was in common use by the reign of Alexander the Great (336–323 BCE) and was adopted by other cultures during the subsequent Hellenistic period.
 It was officially adopted in Egypt during the reign of Ptolemy II Philadelphus (284–246 BCE).

 By the late 4th century AD, following the Edict of Thessalonica in 380 AD and the subsequent enforcement of Nicene Christianity under Theodosius I, departures from the beliefs of the state church were classified as civil violations within the Roman Empire.
 Numerology, referred to as isopsephy, remained in use in conservative Greek Orthodox circles, particularly in mystical and theological contexts.

 Some alchemical theories were closely related to numerology.
 For example, Arab alchemist Jabir ibn Hayyan (died c.
 806−816) framed his experiments in an elaborate numerology based on the names of substances in the Arabic language.

 Numerology is prominent in Sir Thomas Browne's 1658 literary discourse The Garden of Cyrus.
 Throughout its pages, the author attempts to demonstrate that the number five and the related quincunx pattern can be found throughout the arts, in design, and in nature, particularly botany.

 Some approaches to understanding the meanings of the Qur'an (the book of Muslims) include the understanding of numerical meanings, numerical symbols and their combination with purely textual approaches.

 Methods

 Alphanumeric systems

-There are various numerology systems which assign numerical value to the letters of an alphabet.
+Various numerology systems assign numerical value to the letters of an alphabet.
 Examples include the Abjad numerals in Arabic, Hebrew numerals, Armenian numerals, and Greek numerals.
-The practice within Jewish tradition of assigning mystical meaning to words based on their numerical values, and on connections between words of equal value, is known as gematria.
+The traditional Jewish practice of assigning mystical meaning to words based on their numerical values, and on connections between words of equal value, is known as gematria.

 The Mandaean number alphasyllabary is also used for numerology (Mandaic: gmaṭ aria).
 The Book of the Zodiac is an important Mandaean text on numerology.

 Pythagorean method

-In the Pythagorean method (which uses a kind of place-value for number-letter attributions, as does the ancient Hebrew and Greek systems), the letters of the modern Latin alphabet are assigned numerical values 1 through 9.
+In the Pythagorean method (which uses a kind of place-value for number-letter attributions, as do the ancient Hebrew and Greek systems), the letters of the modern Latin alphabet are assigned numerical values 1 through 9.